-- Technology – is making this 70 years old business come to life.
+- Technology – is making this 70-year-old business come to life.
 New apps that are like Uber for storage coming online.
-Marketing being done 100% online.
+Marketing is done 100% online.
 Automated kiosks are saving on operational costs.
 The latest security advances are making it easy to control theft, damage, and reduce insurance costs.
-Management software making it easy for investors to see their cash flow minute by minute.
-Online retailers wanting ever-expanding warehouse space with big financial commitments.
+Management software makes it easy for investors to see their cash flow minute by minute.
+Online retailers want ever-expanding warehouse space with big financial commitments.

 - Aesthetics – gone are days of driving up to a dilapidated storage building.
 Self-storage builders now work in tandem with local municipalities and leaders to match their buildings to neighborhoods and comply with zoning laws.
 Since over 60% of customers are women, bright colors and good landscaping project cleanliness and safety.

 - Millennials and Boomers – both demographics are about 22% adding to 44% of the population.
 Millennials don’t believe in buying homes and prefer renting and being transient.
 While baby boomers are downsizing and living in smaller homes.

 - Valet and portable self-storage – customers are now looking for white glove services.
 They are used to getting things done with the push of a button.
 Many new portable storage companies have propped up that bring the storage to you, and haul it away until you are ready for it to return.

 - Remember V = B/C from Episode 1?
 This is where we use it.

 - B for self-storage businesses is NOI (Net Operating Income).

 - C is the capitalization rate.
 Or the cap rate.
 Which in simple terms is the cost of owning the business.
 The lower the cap rate, the higher the value.